What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 Who Needs a Multi-CDN?

 While those we’ve identified would value from a multi-CDN, they may not need to build one themselves.
-Most broadcasters can get away with using a multi-CDN that is provided by their chosen streaming solution.
+Most broadcasters can get away with using a multi-CDN that is provided by their chosen streaming solution for optimized performance.
 This approach eliminates any need for technical know-how.

 However, companies that provide streaming hosting to other broadcasters are wise to incorporate a multi-CDN to elevate their user experience and to guarantee high-quality streaming for their users’ viewers.